brycewray/hugo-site/content/posts/2023/05/two-big-things-this-week/index.md

 [^market]: True, Chrome's share of the browser market is ridiculously massive, but don't discount the importance of Safari's Webkit.
 It's the only browser engine Apple currently allows on any iDevices, and they constitute a massive quantity of the world's phones, especially in North America and Europe.

-This means it's now up to Mozilla to bring native CSS nesting compatibility to the Gecko engine which enables Firefox; [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1648037) is the bug report to watch, as Mozilla engineers try to catch up with their competitors.
+So, now, it's up to Mozilla to bring native CSS nesting compatibility to the Gecko engine which enables Firefox; [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1648037) is the bug report to watch, as Mozilla engineers try to catch up with their competitors.